rajpat243/College-registration---clone/README.md

 # College-registration---clone
-Remake of UCONNs class registration website
+Clone of the UCONN class registration website

 Use the link below to access website:
 2102lab5g4.s3-website-us-east-1.amazonaws.com